moveit/moveit2_tutorials/doc/how_to_contribute/how_to_cross_reference.rst

 There are many and maybe too many different ways to reference content and for new contributors it can be hard to understand what method to use.
 Some methods may even work locally but then silently fail to create functional links on the deployed website.
-For that reason, we are requesting contributors to only use the suggested Sphinx roles for cross-referencing content on the tutorial website.
+For that reason, we are requesting contributors to only use the suggested Sphinx roles for cross-referencing content on this website.

 Learning Objectives
 -------------------